Expertise + Work History

 Ann Arbor Summer Festival | Ann Arbor, MI | 2004–2014

 • Increased revenue.
-Broadened the organization’s funding base; grew annual individual contributions by 150%; introduced a multi-year giving society; implemented a planned giving program; established an endowment fund; and presented some of the highest-grossing seasons in the festival’s history.
+Broadened the organization’s funding base; grew annual individual contributions by 150%; introduced a multi-year giving society; implemented a planned giving program; established an endowment fund; and delivered some of the highest-grossing seasons in the festival’s history.

 • Improved infrastructure.
 Developed multiple strategic plans; updated bylaws, policies, and other governing documents; upgraded financial and IT systems; improved internal controls and business processes; and realigned staffing structure to enhance productivity and organizational effectiveness.